vivekVells/cag-js-example/README.md

     npm run dev
     ```

-    This command will start the development server using Vite, enabling hot module replacement and allowing you to see your changes in real.
+    This command will start the development server, allowing you to access the playground in your browser.

-5. **Load the extension in Chrome:**
+5. **Open the playground in Chrome Canary:**

-    - Open the Chrome browser.
+    - Open the Google Chrome Canary browser.
-    - Navigate to `chrome://extensions/`.
+    - Navigate to `http://localhost:3000` (or the URL provided by the development server).

-    - Turn on the "Developer mode" toggle in the top-right corner.
+6. **Explore the example components and experiment:**

+    - The playground includes example components that demonstrate various cag-js functionalities, such as content summarization, expansion, and multi-stage processing.
+    - Interact with the components to see how cag-js processes the content within the browser using Chrome's built-in Gemini Nano model.
+    - Feel free to modify the code, try different inputs, and experiment with cag-js to validate its capabilities.

+7. **Customize and build upon the playground:**

+    - Use the playground as a starting point to build your own applications or integrate cag-js into your existing projects.
-    - Click the "Load unpacked" button and select the `dist` folder inside your project directory.
+    - Modify the components and functionality to suit your specific requirements.

-6. **Start Developing:**

-    - The popup UI can be found in the `src/App.tsx` directory.
-    - Customize the manifest template in `src/manifest.json` and let CRXJS handle the dynamic manifest generation.
-    - The support for background scripts, options page, content scripts is already configured.
-Customise them in their respective folder.

-7. **Build for Production:**

-    When you're ready to publish your extension, create a production build by running:

-    ```bash
-    npm run build
-    ```

-    The optimized files will be available in the `dist` folder.
-You can then package this folder to distribute your extension.
+    - Leverage the cag-js library to implement your own content processing logic.

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request.
+If you encounter any issues, have suggestions for improvements, or want to add more examples to the playground, feel free to open an issue or submit a pull request.

 ## License